littletof/prettyBenching/docs/prettyBenchmarkDown/pr_benchmark_output.md

 This markdown was generated with the use of `prettyBenchmarkDown`.

-Check out how to generate a file like this: $link
+Check out how to generate a file like this: [pr_benchmarks.ts](https://github.com/littletof/prettyBenching/blob/docs/prettyBenchmarkDown/pr_benchmarks.ts)

 If you use a function for the `description` or `afterTables`, you can process the results here as well: